zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/White-Paper.rst

 stocks, individual tokens representing smart property, secure unforgeable coupons, and even token systems with no ties to conventional value at all, used as point systems for incentivization.
-Token systems are surprisingly easy to implement in Ethereum.
+Token systems are surprisingly easy to implement in Expanse.
 The key point to understand is that all a currency, or token system, fundamentally is a database with one operation: subtract X units from A and give X units to B, with the proviso that (i) A had at least X units before the